Pearson-Higher-Ed/design/c/progress-bar/beta/index.md

 # Any downloads available
 downloads:
   - name: .sketch mockup
-    link: ./assets/o-app-header.sketch
+    link: ./assets/ProgressBarComponent.zip

 # Overview information for the component
 tagline: |
-  Graphical control element user to visualize the progression of an operation such as course copy, course setup or assignment creation.
+  Graphical control element used to visualize the progression of an operation such as course copy, course setup or assignment creation.
 description:
 features:
   - Complete vs Incomplete Status
   - Compliance with Accessiblity
 usage_guidelines: |
-  Cover when to use the component and any major guidelines.
-Further details can be provided below.
+  Every instance of a Progress Bar should use this component.
+Future versions of the progress bar will include more detailed meta information.

 # Main contents of the component definition
 # `blocks` is a list of the content chunks to display.
 Several different types